blukatdevelopment/FPS_Framework/Planning/README.md

 - Actors lack humanoid models with animations.
 - Lack of item variety.
 (Currently no apparel or misc)
 - BUG: When a match ends and new match starts, arena is not initialized properly.
 (Will take significant effort to reproduce.
 Considering non-critical for the time being.)
+- Add <string, string> variable to ItemQuery and replace ItemData with it to simplify adding/removing data.

 # Completed Milestones